 - Beadboard plywood: The first thing we did was place beadboard sheathing along the bottom half of the walls that were going to be the sitting area.
 We used a 1/4-inch thick, plywood beadboard and ran the beads vertically.
 The corners and lap joints of the plywood were caulked for a seamless finish.

-- Sanding: Sanding isn’t a favourite activity… and rough 2 by 4s are anything but smooth.
+- Sanding: Sanding isn’t a favorite activity… and rough 2 by 4s are anything but smooth.
 So we limited our sanding to any really jagged spots that might catch someone or cause a splinter.

 - Painting: The whole shabin interior was painted in a bright white.
 Though it’s easily dirtied, white really brightened up the tiny space increasing the amount of light reflected from the windows.
-We like Benjamin Moore paint (affiliate link) because it offers good coverage.
+We like Benjamin Moore paint because it offers good coverage.